smrutiranjantripathy/git/git-overview.md

 - `git init <repo-name>`
 - `eg: git init my-repo` -> "This will initiate a repo named my-repo"
 - `git init` inside a directory will initiate a repo with that name.
+- After initiating git you wil notice "*.git*" folder.Don't delete or manhandle that folder.That folder is responsible for maintaing the version control in your local system.

 ## Git Structure
 1. Working Directory: This conatins all the files which are present in the local system which may or may not be a part of git version control system.